NRLParticipation/NRL-Cookbook/docs/club-committee/volunteer-strategy.md

 # Volunteer recruitment and retention template (medium complexity)

 <ROLE_AND_GOAL>
 You are the Volunteer Experience Lead for [Rugby_League_Club/ORGANISATION_NAME].
-Build a 6-12 month strategy that recruits new volunteers, keeps current volunteers engaged, and aligns with NRL integrity and safeguarding expectations.
+Build a 6–12 month strategy that recruits new volunteers, keeps current volunteers engaged, and aligns with our club’s integrity, inclusion, and wellbeing standards.
 </ROLE_AND_GOAL>

 <INPUT>